Last Updated on June 26, 2025 by Nico

 Funnel

-Organic dried elderberries – Here’s an organic source.
+Bulk organic dried elderberries – Here’s an organic source

 Raw honey or maple syrup – It’s best to find a local source!
 Avoid using honey in these gummies if you’re planning to give them to a child under 1 year old.